chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 const [user, setUser] = useState<User | null>({});
 ```

 ⛔ **DO AVOID** customizing 3rd party components via CSS.
-Instead the customization should be done via props where applicable.
-Such customizations are not upgrade friendly.
+Instead, the customization should be done via props where applicable.
+Such customizations are not upgrade-friendly.

 ⛔ **DO AVOID** uncontrolled components, that is those that access the DOM directly i.e. refs unless absolutely necessary.

-⛔ **DO AVOID** the urge to replace JSX with call to custom functions that return JSX, this should be done sparingly and with care.
+⛔ **DO AVOID** the urge to replace JSX with call-to-custom functions that return JSX, this should be done sparingly and with care.
 If this is desired then the custom function should be a component.

 > ⚠ Note that splitting component renders with functions can be good but largely an anti-pattern that can hide the fact that a component has gotten too large or has multiple concerns.
-This approach should be highly avoided in favor of declarative code.
-Certain React specific heuristics are not applied when you use render functions, i.e. if you have a map and call a function React cannot and will not warn you about the need for a key and you can get away with passing unstable values like indexes to use as a key and again React cannot and will not warn you.
+This approach should be highly avoided in favor of a declarative code.
+Certain React-specific heuristics are not applied when you use render functions, i.e. if you have a map and call a function React cannot and will not warn you about the need for a key and you can get away with passing unstable values like indexes to use as a key and again React cannot and will not warn you.
 Another really nasty thing that happens with such functions is that if you are using react dev tools, they will not show up.

 ⛔ **DO NOT** have constants scattered all over a component file.
 Neatly place all constants at the top of the component.

 ✅ **DO** create an order to how things flow in a component and stick to it consistently.
-For example you could have the order state, hooks, event handlers, functions, render body.
-Applying the same order in all your components make it quick and easy to navigate around.
+For example, you could have the order state, hooks, event handlers, functions, and render body.
+Applying the same order in all your components makes it quick and easy to navigate around.

 # Hooks